 To change the process while it shows good TAA is counter-productive as TA means case gains.
 It will also result in unrun 'bypassed' charge on the pc's case and is against the Auditors Code.

-When determining when to finish off a an auditing action (like a Grade) you should include TA action as an important element.
+When determining when to finish off an auditing action (like a Grade) you should include TA action as an important factor.
 If the pc had good TAA earlier and it now is down to a fraction it shows he is near the end or complete.

 If you got as much or more than 4.0 divisions downward motion in 20 minutes it would be terrific TAA.
 The pc is doing very well on the process or auditing action.